johnsonjh/tpzasm/README.md

   analyzed, their bugs, quirks, and listing styles could be emulated in a future **TPZASM** release.

-* Another **PSA PASM** variant, **PSA&nbsp;PASM&nbsp;2.00G** (*likely a beta release*), is also known, though no documentation for it seems to have survived.
+* Another **PSA PASM** variant, **PSA&nbsp;PASM&nbsp;2.00G** (`C12011-0200G`,
+  *likely a beta release*), is also known, though no documentation for it seems to have survived.
 Its assembly output seems to be byte‑for‑byte identical to **PSA&nbsp;PASM&nbsp;1.02** (with the same instruction encoding and the same relocatable object output) for all test inputs, but the listing format was completely overhauled.
 It also exhibits several behaviors that are clearly bugs, such as sometimes omitting the symbol table from listings when certain macros are defined.

   Support for emulation of its improved listing style (without the bugs) may